Most children do not get enough fiber.

 - Whole-grain (corn or whole wheat) soft-taco shells or tortillas

-Make gradual changes and set small weekly goals to add fiber rich foods into your child’s diet.
+Make gradual changes and set small weekly goals to add fiber-rich foods to your child’s diet.

 If you would like more information about gastrointestinal (GI) digestive disorders and nutrition in children, please contact Dr. Mona Dave’s Frisco Office.